John M. Broughton: Teachers College, Columbia University

 Broughton became an associate professor of Psychology and Education at the Teachers College at Columbia University in 1976 and continues to hold the position.
 When Teachers College underwent departmental reorganisation in the mid-1990s, Broughton retained his title but moved to the Department of Arts and Humanities, where he expanded classroom techniques to include the use of music, advertising, magazines, video games, television, and the internet.
 His classes often cover cultural studies, media and visual culture, youth culture, popular culture, gender, and violence.
 In October 1999 Broughton co-ordinated a conference at Teachers College titled "Children, Culture and Violence".
 The conference brought together experts on school violence, and was sponsored by Teacher's College, Adelphi University, Long Island University, and the Glass Institute for Basic Psychoanalytic Research.
 Most presentations addressed the roots of violence and finding ways to break the cycle.
 Some of his students organised the first national conference on Cultural Studies and Education, which was held at Teachers College.
-In June 2003 Broughton contributed severals works to Columbia doctoral student and curator Frank Shifreen's art exhibit Art Against War.
+In June 2003 Broughton contributed several works to Columbia doctoral student and curator Frank Shifreen's art exhibit Art Against War.
 The exhibition featured posters analysing war from over 14 countries.
 Broughton co-founded the "Film and Education Research Center" with doctoral advisee Kelvin Shawn Sealey.
 FERA is now a part of the Center for Educational Outreach and Innovation at Teachers College, and its stated mission is to explore the interplay between cinema, teaching, and learning.
 It is a research, publishing, and teaching project.
 On 26 March 2004, FERA hosted actor and scholar Cornel West of The Matrix Reloaded and The Matrix Revolutions at Teachers College to give a program entitled Film & Education: The Matrix of the Possible.
 In April 2005, Sealey again worked with Broughton to organise Project Citizen, a series of academic film discussions in talk show format.